seansylee/dotfiles/README.md

 # dotfiles

-:gear: Some of my dotfiles (mainly for vimrc)
+Just some of my dotfiles, and configuration for safekeeping!